williamsnell/ws_content/content/posts/entropy/index.md

 Like in our lottery example, real messages written in human language have *much less entropy* than could theoretically be transmitted with the same set of symbols (for example, the English alphabet.)
-We can think of this as *redundancy* - what fraction of the letters in a message could we delete before it lost its original meaning.
+We can think of this as *redundancy* - what fraction of the letters in a message we could delete before the message lost its original meaning.

 As Shannon wrote,